setmy-info/setmy-info-less/README.md

 A modular and testable LESS-based styling framework for web projects.
 This project provides a structured system for managing CSS using LESS, generating HTML with Pug, and ensuring quality through unit and end-to-end testing.

+As SMI standard browser is Firefox, then values can be taken from FF development tool and make these similar for all browsers.

 ## 📦 Project

 This project includes: